 We're more interested in who you are, what you've done, and how you think than in any specific background.

-Please submit your collection of works as a PDF and use this naming convention: first_lastname_selected-works.pdf.
+Please submit a URL OR your collection of work as a PDF and use this naming convention: first_lastname_selected-works.pdf.

 - Title of the work